 Video demonstration of the BFO

 article that appeared in Amateur Radio, October 1997.
-3.58 MHz ceramic resonators are available from suppliers such as Rockby Electronics.
+3.58 MHz ceramic resonators are available from local suppliers such as Rockby Electronics or online.